yezz123/authx/docs/configuration/database/index.md

 - [x] NoSQL Databases:
     - [x] MongoDB

-Maybe in the future we will add more Databases, but right now we support only some most common Databases.
+In the future, we will add more databases, but right now we support only the most common ones.

 Even that Most Of Functionality work also without using Database at all. `BaseDBBackend`.